-There are many different kinds of CNC Machines including 3D Printers, CNC Mills, CNC Lathes, CNC Lasers, Water Jets, Electronic Discharge Machines (EDM’s), CNC Routers, and more.
+There are many different kinds of CNC Machine including 3D Printers, CNC Mills, CNC Lathes, CNC Laser Cutters, Water Jets, Electronic Discharge Machines (EDM’s), CNC Routers, and more.

 What Does CNC Stand For?

 CNC machines are computer-controlled machine tools.
-Before CNC, machine tools were manually operated by machinists.
+Before CNC, machine tools were manually controlled by machinists.

 On a manual machine, the machinist operates the machine by turning handwheels.
 With a CNC machine, a computer controls servos that operate the machine and guide it through the CNC Machining process.
 Essentially they are machining robots.
-NC, and later CNC, allowed for tremendous increases in productivity for machine tools because the machines could be run automatically without requiring constant attention from their operator.
+NC, and later CNC, allowed for tremendous increases in productivity for machine tools because the machinery could be run automatically without requiring constant attention from their operator.

-Before the advent of such automation, there was a lesser automation opportunity in the form of hydraulic tracer systems.
+Before the advent of such automation, there was a simpler automation capability in the form of hydraulic tracer systems.
 Such systems used hydraulics to cause the cutting tools of a lathe or mill to follow or trace a template.
 There were also screw machines, whose automated functions where mechanically controlled by cams.

 The taper attachments available for many manual lathes are not unlike the hydraulic tracer capability, it’s just that the tracer is capable of more elaborate templates than simple tapers.

-But the advent of first NC and then later CNC radically increased the amount of automation that was possible.
-CNC Machining is dominant method of machining materials these days, though manual machining is still quite common as well for one-offs, repair, and prototyping work.
+But the advent of first NC and then later CNC radically increased the amount of automation that was possible when manufacturing.
+CNC Machining is the dominant method of machining materials these days, though manual machining is still quite common as well for one-offs, repair, and prototyping work.

-The individuals that run CNC Machines on Shop Floors are called “CNC Operators,” while those that write the programs to automate production are “CNC Programmers.”
+The individuals that run CNC Machinery on Shop Floors are called “CNC Operators,” while those that write the programs to automate production are “CNC Programmers.”

-CNC Machines execute what are called “Part Programs” which are written in a special language called “G-Code.”
+A CNC Machine executes what are called “Part Programs” which are written in a special language called “G-Code.”
 A g-code part program may either be directly coded, or CAM Software (CAM stands for Computer Aided Manufacturing) may be used to convert a CAD drawing of the part into g-code.
 CAD is “computer aided design”, software used to create the blueprints for the parts we’re making.

 For a long time, CNC Machines were strictly industrial machines because they cost many tens of thousands of dollars.
 Today, DIY CNC’ers build their own CNC machines as a hobby and there are also many fine machines available in price ranges that make it possible to own a CNC machine in a home shop.

 The short answer is more than we could possibly go into here, but let’s try to cover some of the major categories of the most common types of CNC Machines.
 The biggest categories of CNC Machine are CNC Milling Machines, CNC Lathes, CNC Routers, CNC Laser Cutters, Wire EDM Machine, and CNC Plasma Cutters.

 CNC Milling Machines